Here we are at one year at working from home; while the challenges are plentiful, so are the opportunities.

 Every business should talk to its customers as often as possible.
 People like to talk, and people like to be asked their opinion.
 The negative criticism may be hard to hear, but it’s well worth listening and understanding how to change things to make your business better for your customers.
-Phone calls, surveys, emails are all effective modes of staying connected.
+Phone calls, surveys, and emails are all effective modes of staying connected.

 Do You Know Your Competitors?

 We need to know and understand both your direct and indirect competitors.
-We always need to keep an eye on your competitors, understand what they are doing, how they market, what their pricing is, etc. You may be unique in your town or your industry and not have direct competitors—but that doesn’t mean you don’t have indirect competitors.
+We always need to keep an eye on our competitors, understand what they are doing, how they market, what their pricing is, etc. You may be unique in your town or your industry and not have direct competitors—but that doesn’t mean you don’t have indirect competitors.

 How Do You Stay Current?

-Running a business is hard work and making sure all systems are running efficiently is challenging but when we provide a service that makes a difference in the lives of others, it is also incredibly satisfying.
+Running a business is hard work and making sure all systems are running efficiently is challenging, but when we provide a service that makes a difference in the lives of others, it is also incredibly satisfying.